This is an untouched photo...no photoshop, no color enhancements...nada.

-Beautiful Park and Fly-Fishing.
-My husband and I went fly fishiing yesterday in the Connequot State Park on the Connequot River.
-Read above for more details.
+My husband and I went fly fishing yesterday in the Connequot State Park on the Connequot River.

 It was probably the most quiet place on Long Island.

-I heard splashing and saw it was a family of mallard ducks, just catching their dinner.
+I heard splashing and saw a family of mallard ducks, just catching their dinner.

-A seagull came and parked himself on a log in the water when all of a sudden, he swooped down and scooped up a fish in his mouth.
+A seagull came down to a log in the water when all of a sudden, he swooped down and scooped up a fish in his mouth.

 I also saw a little chipmonk running through the brush.
 I thought at first it was a little bird but then realized it looked like a very small squirrrel, brown with stripes.
 I haven't seen a chipmonk in 30 years, not since my brother had a summer house in Greenwood Lake.